Table of Contents

 Step 4: Set a deadline.

-Don’t get carried away trying to declutter your closet forever.
+Don’t get carried away trying to declutter your closet and saying goodbye to things with sentimental value forever.
 If you don’t set a deadline, you might find yourself procrastinating until you forget about the task altogether.
 Stick to your schedule and try to do as much as you can in that set time.

 Now that you’re all ready to get your hands dirty (metaphorically, of course, unless there are a few dust bunnies hiding in that wardrobe), we’re ready to move on to step 5, which is pretty much the bulk of the process!
 Here are a few tips to keep in mind when decluttering clothes.